This lab assignment asks you to implement a library for so-called turtle

 For instance, your library might define and export the following things

-(different interfaces are conceivable and perhaps even desirable, as long
+(different types are conceivable, as long

 as they implement the same basic functionality):